 Somatic Relating sees the person holistically —

-This work supports you in meeting internal blocks such as:
+This work helps you meet and move through internal obstacles such as:

 Limiting beliefs